Jmoodina/python-challenge/README.md

 4. Calculate Changes and Average Change:
 Computed the changes in "Profit/Losses" over the entire period.
-Calculated the average of those changes.
+Calculated the average of those changes

 5. Identify Greatest Increase and Decrease:
 Developed code to identify the month and amount for the greatest increase and decrease in profits over the entire period.